MLDataAnalytics/pNet/README.md

 # Example
 We provided results of three examples for users to learn how to run the pFN computation, and navigate through the precomputed results.
-For each example, we provides examples of simulated fMRI data, and precomputed results of real fMRI data.
+For each example, we provided examples of simulated fMRI data, and precomputed results of real fMRI data.
 Examples can be accessed on Google Drive: https://drive.google.com/drive/folders/1xkCy-0WqYvPA9ooq8txTdc0GsGC-YXMq?usp=share_link.   <br />

 1. HCP surface data.
 (2 subject, 2 scans per subject, 400 volumes per scan) in .mat format.
 Precomputed results of 10 subject data are stored in subfolder "Test_FN17".
 2. PNC surface data (2 subject, 1 scan per subject, 300 volumes per scan) in .mgh format.
 Precomputed results of 10 subject data are stored in subfolder "Test_FN17".